CAMB-DSbD/attestablelauncher/pri_pub_key_generate_openssl/README.md

 encoding binary data using only printable ASCII characters.
 Keys (and arbitrary binary data) encoded in PEM can be transmitted over communication channels.
-See for example [How to convert a certificate to the correct format] (https://www.thesslstore.com/blog/how-to-convert-a-certificate-to-the-correct-format/) and ..
+See for example [Link How to convert a certificate to the correct format] (https://www.thesslstore.com/blog/how-to-convert-a-certificate-to-the-correct-format/) and ..